livecode/livecode/extensions/widgets/treeview/docs/guide/guide.md

 	   end if
 	end fetchArrayDataOnPath

-## Display properties
+## Display Properties
-The tree view widget has a number of display options.
+The tree view widget has a number of display options:

 * `alternateRowBackgrounds` - Whether the alternate rows of the widget have different backgrounds or not.
 * `hilitedElement` - The selected row, given by a `pathDelimiter`-delimited path.
 * `readOnly` - Whether the options to modify elements of the underlying array are present or not.
 See the [Edit Mode](#edit-mode) section for more information on what is not visible in read-only mode.